Salisbury North

 Salisbury North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 10.1% compared to the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.8%).
-Trade and technical skills are prominent, with 34.1% of residents aged 15+ holding vocational credentials - advanced diplomas (6.9%) and certificates (27.2%).
+The area faces educational challenges, with university qualification rates at 10.1%, substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 7.7%, followed by postgraduate qualifications at 1.6% and graduate diplomas at 0.8%.
+Trade and technical skills feature prominently, with 34.1% of residents aged 15+ holding vocational credentials - advanced diplomas at 6.9% and certificates at 27.2%.

-Educational participation is high at 31.1%, including 13.3% in primary education, 7.7% in secondary education, and 3.6% pursuing tertiary education.
-The five schools in Salisbury North have a combined enrollment of 2,241 students.
+Educational participation is notably high, with 31.1% of residents currently enrolled in formal education.
+This includes 13.3% in primary education, 7.7% in secondary education, and 3.6% pursuing tertiary education.
+Salisbury North's five schools have a combined enrollment reaching 2,241 students as of the latest data available.
 The educational mix includes three primary, one secondary, and one K-12 school.
-Note: for schools with 'n/a' for enrolments, please refer to the parent campus.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education